Pharmacovigilance-on-Twitter/NER-sklearn-crfsuite-validation/README.md

 <img align="center" width='400px' src='https://user-images.githubusercontent.com/55667496/149041360-bcf3640d-dd47-415b-b21e-df586dabcf0d.png'></p>

 #
 This is part 3 of 5 of the course completion work.
 Developed by <a href="https://github.com/bpaixao">Beatriz Paixão</a> and <a href="https://github.com/katheleen-gregorato">Katheleen Gregorato</a>.
-See our publication in CONICT - IFSP at: https://bit.ly/3IsqULo
+See our publication on CONICT - IFSP at: https://bit.ly/3IsqULo